AnnaWilliford/2016-12-09-ucsf_Python/workshop/01_day/01_am/README.md

        42038982, 44374481])
 ```

 Let's say we are interesting in summarizing the data in a particular column.
-We can issue the following to summarize how many GC bases are found in each window.
+We can issue the following to summarize how many G or C bases are found in each window.
 ```python
 human_chr21['gc_bases'].describe()
 # output